Retriever, Nova Scotia Duck Tolling

 You can minimize serious health concerns in a Duck Tolling Retriever by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Intelligent Duck Tolling Retrievers are ready to learn—but aren't always willing to comply with your requests.
-Firm and consistent positive reinforcement training methods are the key to teaching this quick-witted, strong-willed breed.
+Firm and consistent positive reinforcement training methods are the keys to teaching this quick-witted, strong-willed breed.
 Teaching basic manners and early socialization with a variety of people are ideal for a well-behaved adult Toller.
 Basic training won't be enough to challenge the Toller—they want to exercise body and mind.

 Advanced tricks, agility, flyball, and dock diving are all exciting ways for a Duck Toller to burn energy and put their sharp mind to use.
 Competitive dog sports are a thrill for the playful Toller.
 Fetch is a favorite activity, and they will play for hours.
 They're food motivated, goal-oriented dogs who enjoy working with you because it means they can spend time with their people.